Freshlyground: Nomvula (2004–2006)

-In 2004, Freshlyground participated in the opening of Parliament of South Africa by perfoganised as a celebration of ten years of democracy in South Africa.
+In 2004, Freshlyground participated in the opening of Parliament of South Africa by performing before then-president Thabo Mbeki in an event organised as a celebration of 10 years of democracy in South Africa.

 At the Harare International Festival of the Arts (HIFA), Freshlyground performed with Zimbabwean musician Oliver Mtukudzi.

-The band went on to perform alongside local legend Miriam Makeba, as well as Stanley Clarke and Femi Kuti at the North Sea Jazz Festival, held during April in Cape Town.
+The band went on to perform alongside local legend Miriam Makeba, as well as Stanley Clarke and Femi Kuti, at the North Sea Jazz Festival, held during April in Cape Town.
 July also marked a break from the recording studio for the band, who had been working hard on their then unreleased album Nomvula.
 The band took this time to perform at the Villa Celimontana Festival in Rome, Italy.

-Finally, in late 2004, Freshlyground released their very successful album, Nomvula.
-Although the uptake of the album was initially slow, it eventually went on to achieve double platinum status locally.
-Initial success was largely due to the catchy, feel-good, lyrics of Doo Be Doo, which enjoyed significant play on local radio, it was also covered in Indonesian by singer Gita Gutawa.
-Follow-up hits included I'd like and the signature track Nomvula, the former achieving unprecedented success on radio charts such as the 5FM Top 40, where it remained at No. 1 for several weeks.
+Finally, in late 2004, Freshlyground released the album.
+The album initially only saw moderate success locally but ultimately went on to achieve double platinum status in South Africa.
+Its initial success was largely due to the catchy, feel-good lyrics of "Doo Be Doo", which enjoyed significant play on local radio.
+It was also covered in Indonesian by singer Gita Gutawa.
+Follow-up hits included "I'd Like" and the signature track "Nomvula", the former achieving unprecedented success on radio charts such as the 5FM Top 40, where it remained at No. 1 for several weeks.

 Ma'Cheri (2007)

 The album Ma'Cheri was released on 3 September 2007.
-The album was again produced by JB Arthur and Victor Masondo, engineered by David Langemann and was recorded in Cape Town.
-The first single is called Pot Belly followed by Fired Up and Desire.
+The album was again produced by JB Arthur and Victor Masondo, was engineered by David Langemann and was recorded in Cape Town.
+The first single, "Pot Belly", was followed "Fired Up" and "Desire".

 Radio Africa (2010)

-Freshlyground's album Radio Africa was released in May 2010, and as part of the album release, they released a collaborative music video with the ZANews puppeteers.
-A satirical track about Robert Mugabe (Chicken to Change) has received coverage in the British media.
+Freshlyground's album Radio Africa was released in May 2010.
+Promotion for the album included a release of a collaborative music video with the team behind ZANEWS, a South African satirical puppet news show, for a song about Robert Mugabe titled "Chicken to Change".
+The release of the satirical song and video resulted in the group being banned from Zimbabwe for eight years.
+In 2018, due to a change in the presidency, the band was no longer prohibited from entering the country and they were finally able to return to Zimbabwe to perform.